 In this article:

 Whole grains such as brown rice have been linked to a decreased risk of heart disease, diabetes, obesity, and certain forms of cancer.
-Brown rice has a lower glycemic index than refined grains such as white rice and white flour.
 (1)

 Many varieties of whole grain and brown rice are available.
 The color of the rice is determined by the content of anthocyanins, which are antioxidant compounds found in plants.

 Health Benefits of Brown Rice

 As brown rice is a whole grain, it boasts several positive health benefits.

 1. Promotes heart health

 Brown rice contains up to five times the fiber found in white rice.
 Fiber can help clear plaque from the arteries and thereby reduce cardiovascular risk and inflammatory markers.
 (3)

 However, more studies are needed to understand and confirm these claims.